Zhangjingwei-cdc-tj/Stroke_heat_risk_grading_prediction_model_NatureComm/README.md

 # Benefits of Interventional Applications of the Stroke Heat Risk Grading Prediction Model: An Integrated Modeling Study
-Code used for Zhang et al.  [Manuscript in review at Nature Communications]
+Code used for Zhang et al. [Manuscript Title: Benefits of Interventional Applications of the Stroke Heat Risk Grading Prediction Model: An Integrated Modeling Study]

 ## Contents
 - [Overview](#overview)